 Worldwide Distribution: Phorodon cannabis is reported to occur in Europe (including Germany and Romania), Asia (including Pakistan and India), North Africa, and North America (Canada and the United States) (Amin et al., 2017; Batra, 1976; Blackman and Eastrop, 2019; Müller and Karl, 1976; Trotuş and Naie, 2008).
-In the United States, P. cannabis has been found in hemp fields in Colorado, Minnesota, and Virginia, on hemp in a greenhouse in Kentucky, and in suction traps in Illinois, Indiana, Iowa, Kansas, and Wisconsin (Cranshaw et al., 2018; Lagos-Kutz, 2018; Villanueva, 2019).
+In the United States, P. cannabis is widespread and has been found in hemp fields in Colorado, Minnesota, and Virginia, on hemp in a greenhouse in Kentucky, in suction traps in Illinois, Indiana, Iowa, Kansas, and Wisconsin, and on outdoor cannabis in California (Cranshaw et al., 2018; Lagos-Kutz, 2018; Villanueva, 2019).
 The species may be established in Oregon (Oregon Department of Agriculture, 2017).